jayrking/jayrking.github.io/342hw/project1/readMe.md

-So I wrote this story and made some doodles to go with it.

-I know that
+I am aware that

-It's not a very friendly story
+This is not a very friendly story

 Unless you know someone who's really under-socialized